vexyl/MCHawk/README.md

 The same applies to Debug with the appropriate filename changes to the above instructions.

+##Setup

+Copy the plugins folder into bin/Release/ and run bin/Release/MCHawk to start the server.

 ## Misc

 The release version sends a heartbeat request to http://www.classicube.net by default.
 Edit *./bin/Release/config.ini* to change it.

 Discord: https://discord.gg/xwDejUa